• Sign In

 Current state of the project

-One round of field trip was undertaken in 2019, with another round anticipated for 2020, which under the circumstances of the COVID 19 pandemic, this round of fieldwork and data collection is temporarily suspended.
+One round of field trips was undertaken in 2019, with another round anticipated for 2020.
+Under the circumstances of the COVID-19 pandemic, this round of fieldwork and data collection is temporarily suspended.

 Having made a preliminary visual and documentary archive for the project, the task of historical and museological analysis is proceeding with a critical heritage studies lens.